thoughtbot/cloudformation-terraform-state-backend/README.md

 * Encrypts Terraform state using a dedicated KMS key.
 * Creates a dedicated IAM role with only the permissions needed to manage Terraform state.
-* Sets up S3 access logging for the state bucket.
+* Sets up access logging for the state bucket using CloudTrail.

 Parameters: